chizkidd/chizkidd.github.io/_posts/2026-09-17-flashattention-2.md

 ### 1.8 FA4 and Asymmetric Hardware Scaling

-The FlashAttention lineage is a case study in why kernels can't be optimized once and assumed optimal forever.
+The FlashAttention lineage is a case study in why kernels can't be optimized once and assumed optimal forever.[^15] This section contains a broader systems lesson.
 Let's look at two hypothetical GPU generations:

 | Unit | GPU A | GPU B |
 |---|---|---|